TheG1024/Nomad/README.md

-# GPS Tracker Service
+# Nomad

-A Spring Boot application that handles real-time GPS data streaming from GPS trackers via WebSocket connections and caches the data using Redis.
+A modern, real-time GPS tracking platform that handles streaming location data with elegance and reliability.
+Built with Spring Boot and WebSocket technology, Nomad provides seamless real-time tracking capabilities with Redis-powered data persistence.

 ## Features